minostro/minostro.github.io/_posts/2016-10-17-adt-and-data-structures.markdown

 ‘: This could be Nat, String, or a generic value.
 ```

-Wanna talk about computers?
+Do you want to talk about computers?
 Great!
-Let’s pick some Data Structure to implement our Queue ADT.
-One of the things to consider in the implementation phase is to pick a Data Structure that makes efficient use of the computer’s resources.
-Array, Single Linked List, Doubly Linked List, among others are natural candidates to implement the Queue ADT.
-The following is an implementation, written in Erlang, of the Queue ADT using the Array Data Structure:
+Let’s pick some Data
+Structure to implement our Queue ADT.
+One of the things to consider in
+the implementation phase is to pick a Data Structure that makes
+efficient use of the computer’s resources.
+Arrays, Single Linked
+Lists, Doubly Linked Lists, and others, are natural candidates to
+implement the Queue ADT.
+The following is an implementation, written
+in Erlang, of the Queue ADT using the Array Data Structure:

 {% gist 73eea58737720b99417f6bbfa185242a signature.erl %}